Sui00004/Optimization-algorithms-for-computer-generated-holography/README.md

 ## CGH Optimization
 > Non-convex optimization algorithms to synthesize computer-generated holograms

 Computer-generated holography (CGH) involves computationally generating a hologram and optically reconstructing an object's wavefront, which provides an approach to digitally modulate a volumetric wavefront.

 Computer-generated holograms can be encoded on various types of holographic media, including diffractive optical elements (DOEs), metasurfaces, and spatial light modulators (SLMs).
+Even so, the algorithms for hologram synthesis can be universally applied.
+Existing optimization frameworks applied to CGH can be conlcluded with following categories: alternative projections, the first-order gradient descent, and the second-order gradient descent.

 <p align="center">
 <img src="https://github.com/Sui00004/Optimization-algorithms-for-computer-generated-holography/blob/main/2_Frameworks.jpg", height="230">